bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 If a recording is ongoing, Cockpit will try to prevent the tab/application from closing, with a warning:
 {{ easy_image(src="video-recording-termination-warning", width=550, center=true) }}

+##### Snapshot Recorder
+The Snapshot mini-widget allows capturing the current frame from one or more WebRTC video streams, or the entire visible View (in the self-contained application) and saving them as timestamped image files with EXIF metadata specified for the vehicle's location and orientation:
+{{ easy_image(src="snapshot-mini-widget", width=230, center=true) }}

+Snapshots can be captured by clicking the button, or configured to trigger repeatedly with a timer:
+{{ easy_image(src="snapshot-config", width=350, center=true) }}

+The saved images can be accessed through the [Snapshot Library](#snapshot-library).

 ##### URL Video Player

 The URL video player widget displays a video from a URL.
 This is useful for testing IP cameras that are not